 - In a mixer grinder, add the onion mixture along with the roasted peanuts.

 - Grind it into a lightly coarse paste.
 Add some water if needed and transfer the peanut chutney in a bowl.

 - Heat the remaining oil in a kadai.
 Add mustard seeds,urad dal, red chili and curry leaves.

 - Transfer the tempering to the peanut chutney.

 - Serve with hot fluffy idli or dosa.

-- For those who don’t use onion and garlic, saute urad dal or channa dal with red chili or gren chili and curry leaves grind them along with roasted peanuts.
+- For those who don’t use onion and garlic, saute urad dal or channa dal with red chili or green chili and curry leaves, grind them along with roasted peanuts.

-- Few of them won’t remove the skin, its purely our preference.
-But I feel a slight bitter taste so always remove the skin.
+- Few of them won’t remove the skin of the peanut, its purely your wish.
+But I feel a slight bitter taste so I always remove the skin of the peanuts.

 - Another variation is you can add raw coconut while grinding or even saute a tbsp of coconut with onions and then grind it.